 The U.S. Bureau of Labor and Statistics projects positions for paralegals and legal assistants to increase 15% through 2026, with 11% growth in employment for other legal support workers.
 An online legal studies degree provides you with the skills necessary to take on these critical roles while also preparing you for further legal specialization, and a high-paying career with a median salary of $50,410 per year.

-Online Associate in Legal Studies Degree Program Ranking Guidelines
+Best Online Associate in Legal Studies Degree Programs

 1. Tallahassee Community College

 Tallahassee Community College in Florida provides career-focused education in more than 70 degree and certificate programs, including an online legal studies degree.
 The 64-credit program consists of 46 credits in legal instruction.
 Courses cover ethics, legal procedures, and office management as well as preparation in areas of business, real estate, family, and probate law.
 The college’s general education requirements ensure that graduates of the associate of science in paralegal and legal studies program meet transfer requirements for four-year colleges.
 More than 76% of the school’s graduates continue their education with a bachelor’s degree.
 The school maintains articulation agreements with multiple schools in Florida.

 The online legal studies degree has no on-campus requirements and provides students with flexible course options.
 Online students can enjoy access to the school’s library, tutoring services, and career center job search assistance.
 The school also awards credits for work experience, military training, and professional certifications, as well as by exam.

 Tallahassee Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Saint Louis, Missouri